exoplatform/exo-documentation/docs/Administration.rst

 **Existing Groups**

-By default, in eXo Platform there are 2 parent groups: Organzation and Platform.
+By default, in eXo Platform there are 4 parent groups: Development, Organzation, Platform and Spaces.

+**Development** is a sample group, could be used to organize users.

 **Organization** helps you to organize your company: deparments, teams or any way to represent your organization.